Cookie choices

 Make a Comic Strip Daily — Series Workflow

 The bottleneck for daily comic strips has always been the art, not the writing.
 Comicory removes that bottleneck.
 Save your strip cast on the first strip; every new premise pins the same characters.
-A 4-panel strip costs about 8 credits — under a dollar at Starter prices — so a 30-strip month runs roughly the cost of a Starter subscription.
+A 4-panel strip costs about 8 credits — under a dollar at Plus prices — so a 30-strip month runs roughly the cost of a Plus subscription.

 Questions